Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Scott Adams, Dilbert Cartoonist

 "Don't panic!"
-At least not yet.
-If you lived or worked through the Y2K updates, there's another "Epochalypse" waiting in the wings for systems running on Unix time - the number of seconds elapsed since the Unix epoch (00:00:00 UTC on 1 January 1970), stored in a signed 32-bit integer.
-The Year 2038 problem (also known as Y2K38 or the Friday 13th Bug) is a time formatting bug in computer systems which will manifest after 03:14:07 UTC on 19 January 2038.
-Nevertheless, it's time to celebrate all working Unix operating systems and all of its descendants, including the open-source Debian or Debian GNU/Linux, the only computer operating system with its own tartan (with a specially encoded sett)!
+Programmers and computer scientists, a kilt in this tartan would definitely impress!
+Time to celebrate all Unix operating systems and descendants, including the open-source Debian or Debian GNU/Linux, the only computer operating system with its own tartan (with a special ancestrally logo-coloured and encoded sett - rotate to see "DEBIAN" represented in Morse code by the white lines representing dots, dashes, and pauses)!
 In 1969, Bell Labs employees, including Ken Thompson, Dennis Ritchie, Douglas McIlroy, and Joe Ossanna, decided to unofficially continue work on a lapsed internal project (Multics) for a new time-sharing operating system.
 In 1970, the group coined the name Unics (later spelled Unix) for Uniplexed Information and Computing Service, as a pun on Multics, which stood for Multiplexed Information and Computer Services.
-Debian is one of the most popular Linux distributions, with many other distributions created from its codebase, including Ubuntu and Knoppix, and as such contains many classic command line "easter eggs." # apt-get moo 🖥️ ⌨️
+Debian is one of the most popular Linux distributions, with many other distributions created from its codebase, including Ubuntu and Knoppix, and as such contains many classic command line "easter eggs" - funny and undocumented results.
+Guess what you get if you type the following to the terminal prompt on some systems?

 Most operating systems can be grouped into two different families.
 Aside from Microsoft's Windows NT-based operating systems, nearly everything else traces its heritage back to Unix.